Arcturus (band)

 Arcturus is a Norwegian avant-garde/progressive metal band formed in 1991.
-They have continuously experimented throughout their career, drawing influences and incorporating elements from a wide range of musical styles, including black metal and classical music, while maintaining their roots as a metal outfit.
-The band has released five official full-length albums.
-Their name, which translates to "Bear Guardian", references the Behenian fixed star Arcturus.
+They have experimented throughout their career, drawing influences and incorporating elements from black metal and classical music, while maintaining their metal roots.
+The band wears "flamboyant" costumes.
+Kenny Schticky of MetalSucks described their style as "an acquired taste".

+The band has released five official albums.
+They have shared band members with Mayhem, Ulver, Dimmu Borgir.
+AllMusic stated that "with their full-length debut, Arcturus proved that they are some of the best black metallers of the late '90s."

+Bryan Reesman of AllMusic considered the band's album Aspera Hiems Symfonia one of the best metal releases of all time, describing it as "a graceful mixture of classical majesty and black-metal brooding and aggression."
+The following album, La Masquerade Infernale, abandoned death growls and shrieks for heavy metal singing that Marc van der Pol of AllMusic called "semi-operatic".
+The album includes instrumental tracks, jungle beats, and other sounds that have drawn comparisons to industrial music.

 History

 Early days

-The original line-up changed when bassist/vocalist Marius Vold (formerly of Thorns) left the band for personal reasons.
-The band soon earned the label of a black metal supergroup, consisting of Kristoffer "Garm" Rygg on vocals, Carl August Tidemann on guitar, Skoll on bass, and the two other original members, Hellhammer on drums and Steinar Sverd Johnsen as the main composer/keyboard player.
+The original line-up changed when bassist/vocalist Marius Vold (formerly of Thorns) left the band.
+The band was labeled a black metal supergroup, consisting of Kristoffer "Garm" Rygg on vocals, Carl August Tidemann on guitar, Skoll on bass, and the two other original members, Hellhammer on drums and Steinar Sverd Johnsen as the main composer/keyboard player.
 In 1994, Samoth played guitar on the EP Constellation and released it on his record label, Nocturnal Art.

 Post-Garm era

-After three full-length albums, Rygg departed from the band.
-He was replaced by Øyvind Hægeland from the band Spiral Architect. Øyvind performed live with the band but did not appear on any recordings.
-On 5 January 2005, the band announced that Øyvind had moved too far away for his continued involvement to be practical, and they parted ways.
-He was succeeded by Simen "ICS Vortex" Hestnæs, who had previously provided vocals on three Arcturus tracks: "Master of Disguise", "The Chaos Path", and "Painting My Horror" on La Masquerade Infernale.
+After three albums, Rygg departed the band.
+He was replaced with Øyvind Hægeland from Spiral Architect.
+Hægeland performed live with the band but did not record with them.
+On 5 January 2005, the band parted ways with Hægeland.
+He was succeeded by Simen "ICS Vortex" Hestnæs, who had sang on the Arcturus tracks "Master of Disguise", "The Chaos Path", and "Painting My Horror" on La Masquerade Infernale.
 Following Carl August Tidemann's departure, Knut Magne Valle joined the band.
-In 2003, Tore Moren joined on second guitar for live performances and eventually became an official member of the band.
-Knut and Tore then shared lead guitar duties, with Knut using a 7-string guitar and Tore employing a standard 6-string guitar.
+In 2003, Tore Moren joined on second guitar for live performances and eventually became an official member.
+Valle and Moren shared lead guitar.
+Valle used a 7-string guitar and Moren a standard 6-string guitar.

 Breakup

-On 16 April 2007, it was announced that the band would be disbanding, with further details revealed in an official statement released on the band's website on 17 April.
-The official statement, written by all the band members, confirmed rumors that had circulated after their Melbourne concert—the final show of their Australian tour—during which ICS Vortex introduced the performance with the words, "Welcome to the last Arcturus show — ever."
-The statement further explained that the decision to disband had been made "some time ago," and that due to ongoing "things" in their careers and lives, the members could no longer "find the time to continue working with this band."
+On 16 April 2007, the band disbanded.
+Further details were revealed in an official statement on the band's website on 17 April.
+The statement confirmed ICS Vortex's introduction of a recent performance: "Welcome to the last Arcturus show — ever."
+The statement explained that the decision was made "some time ago," and that due to ongoing "things", the members could no longer "find the time to continue working with this band."
 The statement concluded with a tribute to the band's fans: "We are humble and grateful to all the people that have supported and loved us over the years."